Disclaimer: everything that follows is the result of what I think and is in no way connected or endorsed by my employer.

 .map(|(_i, item)| item);

-would be translate to something like this in Python:
+would be translated to something like this in Python:

 try: